 4. Keep your business your business:

-Privacy is a key benefit of assets owned in trust(s).
+According to experts like Andy Defrancesco, Privacy is a key benefit of assets owned in trust(s).
 Since there is no probate or other proceeding to transfer an estate in trust the size of and the assets within a trust are private and not subject to public scrutiny and/or comment.

 3. Preserve generational wealth: